 Barre classes are inspired by ballet, but you don’t need any ballet experience to take part.
 They also use elements of yoga, pilates, and strength training.
-These low-impact classes are designed to strengthen your muscles (throughout your whole body, but especially your core, glutes and legs), and improve your posture.
+These low-impact classes are designed to strengthen your muscles (throughout your whole body, but especially your core, glutes, and legs), and improve your posture.

-Barre classes are so called because they usually feature a ballet barre or a chair (if you’re at home), which you can use to support you during many of the moves performed throughout the class.
-These moves will be slow and controlled, and will require you to hold your body still while you contract specific muscles, until you start to feel the burn!
+Barre classes are so-called because they usually feature a ballet barre or a chair (if you’re at home), which you can use to support you during many of the moves performed throughout the class.
+These moves will be slow and controlled, and will require you to hold your body still while you contract specific muscles until you start to feel the burn!

 You can do barre classes from home, as there are plenty of online classes available.
-The Royal Academy of Dance have a series of beginner barre classes for over 55s on their YouTube channel.
+The Royal Academy of Dance has a series of beginner barre classes for over 55s on their YouTube channel.
 You can watch the first lesson here…

 2. Hunt for treasure